-The code should reflect the requirement for local authorities to: Compliance can be demonstrated by: Ensure that the authority's leadership sets a tone for the organisation by creating a climate of openness, support and respect Sounding board forumInsite information Listen-upJoint Consultative Forum Ensure that standards of conduct and personal behaviour expected of members and staff, of work between members and staff and between the Codes of conductPerformance appraisal authority, its partners and the community are defined and communicated through codes of conduct and protocols Complaints procedureAnti-fraud and corruption policy Service Charters Officer/member working relationship protocol.
-Put in place arrangements to ensure that members and employees of the authority are not influenced by prejudice, bias or Standing orders and Contract Procedure Rules conflicts of interest in dealing with different stakeholders and put in place Codes of conduct appropriate processes to ensure that they continue to operate in practice Financial procedure rules Develop and maintain shared values including leadership values for both the organisation and staff reflecting public expectations and communicate these with members, staff the community and partners Codes of conduct Put in place arrangements to ensure that systems and processes are designed in conformity with appropriate ethical Codes of conduct Ethical Standard training standards, and monitor their continuing effectiveness in practice Ethical Standard trainingInduction training

-Develop and maintain an effective standards committee Standards Committee Terms of reference Regular reporting to the Council Use the organisation's shared values to act as a guide for decision making and as a basis for developing positive and trusting relationships within the authority Decision making practices In pursuing the vision of a partnership, agree a set of values against which decision making and actions can be judged.
+The code should reflect the requirement for local authorities to: Compliance can be demonstrated by: Ensure that the authority's leadership sets a tone for the organisation by creating a climate of openness, support and respect Staff awareness sessionsInsite information and respect Joint Consultative Forum Managers' Charter Ensure that standards of conduct and personal behaviour expected of Codes of conduct members and staff, of work between members and staff and between the Performance appraisal authority, its partners and the community are defined and communicated through Complaints procedure codes of conduct and protocols Anti-fraud and corruption policy Anti-Bribery and Money Laundering Policy Service Charters Declaration of Interests Officer/member working relationship protocol.
+Put in place arrangements to ensure that members and employees of the authority Procurement Procedure Rules are not influenced by prejudice, bias or conflicts of interest in dealing with Codes of conduct different stakeholders and put in place appropriate processes to ensure that they continue to operate in practice Financial Procedure Rules Develop and maintain shared values including leadership values for both the organisation and staff reflecting public expectations and communicate these with members, staff the community and partners Codes of conduct Put in place arrangements to ensure that systems and processes are designed in Codes of conduct conformity with appropriate ethical standards, and monitor their continuing effectiveness in practice Ethical Standard trainingInduction training Develop and maintain an effective standards committee Standards Committee Terms of Reference Regular reporting to the Council Use the organisation's shared values to act as a guide for decision making and as a basis for developing positive and trusting relationships within the authority Decision making practices In pursuing the vision of a partnership, agree a set of values against which decision making and actions can be judged.
 Such values must be demonstrated by partners' behaviour both individually and collectively Protocols for partnership working